-STATE OF MARYLAND COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM RECOVERY HOUSING PROGRAM ACTION PLAN 2022 DRAFT November 4, 2022
+STATE OF MARYLAND COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM RECOVERY HOUSING PROGRAM ACTION PLAN 2022 November 4, 2022 Plan Approved by HUD on March 20, 2023

 In October of 2018, the Substance Use-disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was enacted by Congress.
 Section 8071 of the Act required the U.S. Department of Housing and Urban Development (HUD) to develop a funding formula that would allocate funding to States to provide stable housing for persons in recovery from substance abuse.
 The formula limited the number of eligible states to just those "States with an age-adjusted rate of drug overdose deaths that is above the nation overdose mortality rate, according to the Centers for Disease for Control and Prevention."
 The Act required HUD to use specific criteria in their formula which included data from specific periods of time about unemployment, labor force, and age-adjusted rates of drug overdose deaths